 On the other hand, vinyl does present some challenges.
 Unlike most other types of siding,

 it cannot be painted.
 So, whatever color you choose is the one you keep.
 This can be a challenge if you ever need to replace or repair the siding, because the color fades over time and can be difficult to match.
-Vinyl is also extremely susceptible to heat damage and can warp in high enough heat.
+Because it is a plastic product, vinyl is also extremely susceptible to heat damage and can warp in high enough heat.
 While initially very strong, Vinyl can deteriorate over time and become brittle.

 Installing stucco requires years of experience in the craft and can be a demanding process.
 As a result, good stucco work can cost up to twice as much as entry-level siding.
-On top of that, the climate of the Pacific Northwest can make stucco a difficult type of exterior siding for Portland homeowners to manage.
+On top of that, the climate of the Pacific Northwest can make stucco a very difficult type of exterior siding for Portland homeowners to manage.
 Over time, water gets into small cracks within the surface.
 In cold weather, that water freezes and expands, weakening the stucco and causing cracks.
 If left unrepaired, water intrusion can cause serious damage to a stucco exterior.
+For this reason, most contractors don’t recommend stucco exteriors for the Portland area.

 A composite made from wood fibers and resin, engineered smart siding is an affordable material that offers many of the benefits of wood siding.
 It’s lightweight, durable, and resistant to water damage.
 Many smart siding products come with a 50-year warranty, so you can rest assured that it will last you a long time.